brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 7 bht.md

 2. "Inquire not what I have deserved; for in the free exercise of kindness, the Lord made me an apostle of the Gentiles, not for any excellence of mine, but by his own grace."
 3. "To produce something great out of nothing, shews the effectual working of his power."

+### Philip Schaff:
+1. "The word usually rendered ‘servant’ (comp.
+Romans 1:1, etc.) suggests the personal relation to the master; this one the obligation to service."
+2. "The ‘gift’ consisted of the ‘grace,’ and this was doubtless the apostolic office."
+3. "The giving was in accordance with God’s efficiency, not with Paul’s desert.
+Thus Saul became Paul; the persecuting Pharisee was transformed into the minister to the Gentiles."

 ### Archibald T. Robertson:
 1. For this verse see Colossians 1:25; Ephesians 1:19; Ephesians 3:2.